awisse/Ardymo/Ardymo/test/vecalg/README.md

 # Description

-The program `rotate` prints out sinus and cosinus values for integer degrees on the values in `rotate.h`.
-It can also compute the sum of two 2-dimensional vectors after rotating the second around the point in the plane defined by the first.
+## Instructions

+The program `vecalg`

-Finally, it can compute the euclidian distance between the two points.
+1. can compute the distance between two coordinates (px, py) and (vx, vy),

+2. compute the hypothenuse of (x, y)

+3. print the cosinus and sinus of an angle <phi> given by the option `-p`.

+4. print the angle of (vx, vy) rotated around (px, py) in degrees with respect to the vector (0, 1).

+5. print the point obtained by a clockwise rotation of (vx, vy) around (px, py).

 Mostly used for testing purposes.
+For instructions, `vecalg -h`.

+## Building

+Run `make` in this directory.